jacobvarner/100-days-of-code/r1-log.md

 ### R1D82

 I moved all of my route and authorization code to separate modules in order to start cleaning up my application arhitecture.
 I also spent some time finishing up my [blog post](https://medium.com/@jacobvarner/my-name-is-jacob-varner-and-this-is-why-you-should-hire-me-d967181a7fe0) that summarizes my skills and experiences for employers.

+### R1D83

+Today I added the ability to login with Github.
+This required me setting up an authorization application on Github and then handling the routes in my web app.
+If a user was authenticated via Github, they are updated in the database and sent to their profile similar to before.